The best merchant services make it simple and easy for you to take payments from customers, online, in store, or both.

 QuickBooks Payments is another option worth considering, as the company has expanded from simply providing accounting software to the arena of online payment processing, and now full merchant services.

 Options include a card reader for store purchases, phone payments, and online processing.
 What is especially useful is its direct integration into the QuickBooks accounting software, which means even POS purchases appear immediately in your accounts in real-time.

-A free card reader is provided at sign-up for taking card payments, but if you'd also like to be able to deal with NFC payments from Apple or Android devices, you will need to buy the all-in-one card reader for $49.
+A free card reader is provided at sign-up for taking card payments, but if you'd also like to be able to deal with NFC payments from Apple or Android devices, you will need to buy the all-in-one card reader, though it's relatively inexpensive.

-A suite of services for the small business
+Best merchant service for the small business

 Payline is a merchant service that promises to make it easy to accept credit card payments, and offers a variety of plans to suit any company's needs.
 It offers a variety of services including mobile, online, in-store, enterprise and integrated payments, and also Payline Medical for the healthcare field, and business loans as well.